 Prices range from roughly $5 to $12 but there's no price cap to your first free drink, so pick the pricey one first!
-I got a banana smoothie, and my friend opted for a beer.
-There are several water fountains around the Blue Lagoon, so go for something fun instead!
+I got a sparkling wine, while my friends opted for beers.
 If you want a second beverage, simply scan your wristband and pay upon exit.

-There is a fancy Lava Restaurant at the Blue Lagoon, but if you're on a budget, I’d skip this one.
+There are two upscale restaurants – Lava Restaurant and Moss Restaurant – at the Blue Lagoon.
+But if you're on a budget, skip them.
 You can also get snacks or smaller packaged entrees like you'd see at an airport stand inside the Blue Lagoon lounge area.

-Thrifty Tip: Prices were unsurprisingly expensive, so if you plan to stay for multiple hours, I'd recommend packing your own snacks and refillable water bottle.
-We stayed at the Blue Lagoon from 9 a.m. to a little after noon, and then just made lunch in our camper van in the Blue Lagoon parking lot.
+Thrifty Tip: Prices were unsurprisingly expensive, so if you plan to stay for multiple hours, I'd recommend packing your own snacks and a refillable water bottle.
+There aren’t many dining options around the Blue Lagoon, so we planned ahead and packed sandwiches to eat in the parking lot beforehand.

 Is the Blue Lagoon Worth It?